top of page

 If I had more time I would...

-Explore more alternative cases
+Explore alternative cases

 To increase safety i.e. low battery, limited-time to react, having no guardians to add etc.